Why it takes commitment to reach your goal and not self-discipline

 Why it takes commitment to reach your goal

-I think we know that self-discipline doesn’t get us very far.
+I think you know that self-discipline doesn’t get you very far.
 Most of us would lose the weight, do more exercise, eat healthy, and reach other goals if all we needed was self-discipline.

 But when the chocolate gets in front of you self-discipline goes out the window.
 And when you get home from a busy day at work and sit down to relax, it’ll take more than self-discipline to get you off the couch.